stuartsoft/prompts/utility-prompts/job-finder.md

-Attached is my resume.
+Here is my resume.
 You are going to help me find job openings that fit my qualifications and experience.

 Before searching for jobs, me the following questions:
 1) Where are you generally geographically looking for jobs?